 Title IX of the Education Amendments of 1972 prohibits sex discrimination in federally funded education programs and activities.
 The law states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
-The University maintains an Interim Title IX Policy which implements Title IX's prohibition against gender discrimination and sexual harassment and Grievance Procedures for Addressing Formal Complaints of Sexual Harassment Under the May 19, 2020 Title IX Regulations to report sexual misconduct or sexual harassment.
+The University maintains a Title IX Policy which implements Title IX's prohibition against gender discrimination and sexual harassment and Grievance Procedures for Addressing Formal Complaints of Sexual Harassment Under the May 19, 2020 Title IX Regulations to report sexual misconduct or sexual harassment.

 Victims and survivors of sexual harassment or sexual violence, and persons accused of sexual harassment and sexual misconduct, can find Supportive Resources here and include resources in these categories: Emergency, Crime Reporting, Campus Reporting, Medical Assistance, SANE (Sexual Assault Nurse Examiner), 24-Hour 24/7 Crisis Text and Phone Hotlines for Immediate Help, Counseling and Advocacy for Victims and Survivors of Sexual Violence, Legal Resources; CSU Policies and Procedures; Learn About Affirmative Consent, Resources about Healthy and Unhealthy Relationships, Resources for LGBTQ+ Community Members, Resources for Victims and Survivors, Resources for Accused Students, and Resources for Parents.